phooky/Apple-410/doc/Apple 401 Plotter.md

 ### Circle (CA)

 ```
-CAr,x,y
+CAr(,x,y)
 ```

 Lower the pen and draw a circle of radius r centered at x,y.
+If x,y are not specified the circle will be centered at the current position.

-Params: 3
+Params: 1 or 3

 ### Letter size (LS)